 We do this by adding liquid fertilizers to the water.
 One point that should be kept in mind is of maintaining the pH and electrical conductivity because the hydroponic plant consume nutrients only in a particular range of pH (6 to 7).

 Hydroponics also follows the rule of modern-day real estate builders of less space and longer buildings.
 Likewise in hydroponics, we can grow plants in the same space above each other.

 It is not the case in conventional farming, you can use the soil only once.
-As I have told you earlier, I have built my setup in my balcony and I get fresh vegetables from my it every week.
+As I have told you earlier, I have built a setup in my balcony and I get fresh vegetables from it every week.
 So, just imagine the power of Hydroponics.
 This is one of the biggest advantages of hydroponics.